pypa/cibuildwheel/docs/options.md

 manylinux-x86_64-image = "manylinux1"

 [[tool.cibuildwheel.overrides]]
-select = "cp3?-*"
+select = "cp3{7,8,9}-*"
-manylinux-x86_64-image = "manylinux2014"
+manylinux-x86_64-image = "manylinux2010"
 ```

-This example will build CPython 3.6 wheels on manylinux1, and manylinux2014
+This example will build CPython 3.6 wheels on manylinux1, CPython 3.7-3.9
-wheels everywhere else.
+wheels on manylinux2010, and manylinux2014 wheels for any newer Python
+(like 3.10).

 ## Options summary